Shimano Sienna FG vs Shimano FX FC

 How about the Propulsion Line Management System and Super Stopper II ?

-I can tell you, that the internal parts including the Super Stopper II mechanism is identical in both reels, they even carry the same part numbers.
-The FX FC also has Super Stopper II, despite the marketing not mentioning it.
+I can confirm that the internal parts, including the Super Stopper II mechanism, are identical in both reels.
+They even share the same part numbers.
+Surprisingly, the FX FC also incorporates the Super Stopper II, despite it not being mentioned in the marketing materials.

-The propulsion line management system is a bit more complicated.
-It is a combination of the spool lip design, a no contact bail arm, and the design of the line roller.
-I will start by saying that the bail arm and line roller are identical on two the two reels.
+Regarding the propulsion line management system, it involves a combination of the spool lip design, a no-contact bail arm, and the line roller design.
+I must note that the bail arm and line roller are identical on both reels.

 It is possible to add a bearing to the Shimano FX